apsislabs/apsisio/_drafts/parsing-json-with-types-1.md

 * **JSON Object:** A JavaScript object whose values are exclusively JSON types.
 This is the kind of object you get back from JSON.parse().
 * **Application Object:** A JavaScript object whose values may include JavaScript’s other built-in types (e.g. Date) and application-defined types (e.g. ES6 classes or objects with custom prototype chains).
- * **Deserialization:** Turn a JSON Object into an Application Object.
-Serialization is the reverse.
+* **Deserialization**: The process of turning a JSON object into an application object.  **Serialization** is the reverse.
- * **Type:** A JavaScript object with `fromJSON` and `toJSON` properties, which are functions that implement deserialization and serialization.
+* **Type Mapper:** A JavaScript object with `fromJSON` and `toJSON` properties, which are functions that implement deserialization and serialization.

 Now, on to the code...

-### Basic Types
+#### Basic Types

 Basic types are the primitives of a type system.
-Based on our definition above, let's define a few basic types by hand:
+Based on our definition above, let's define a few type mappers for basic types:

 ```
 const string = {